Primordial black hole induced gravitational waves in $f(R)$ gravity: Discussion and Conclusions

 In this work, we studied the GW signal induced by PBH isocurvature energy density perturbations within the context of $f(R)$ gravity, following the recent developments in the field of scalar-induced GWs in modified gravity~\cite{Zhou:2024doz,Kugarajh:2025rbt,Lopez:2025gfu}.
 In particular, we extended significantly a previous work~\cite{Papanikolaou:2021uhe} on the topic accounting for the full modified source of SIGWs being characterized by an extra geometry-induced anisotropic stress.
 We also thoroughly studied the evolution of scalar perturbations during an eMD era driven by ultra-light PBHs in the framework of $f(R)$ gravity, studying carefully super and sub-horizon scales.
 We also accounted, for the first time, for the effect of the scalaron massive mode on the first-order GW background.

-We performed our analysis by focusing on two particular $f(R)$ gravity models, namely the $R^2$ gravity, giving rise to a viable inflation scenario and being in very good agreement with Planck observations as well as the $R^{1+\epsilon}$ gravity with $\epsilon\ll 1$, a slight deviation with respect to GR, being able to account for the clustered galactic dark matter problem.
+We performed our analysis by focusing on two particular $f(R)$ gravity models, namely the $R^2$ gravity, giving rise to a viable inflation scenario and being in very good agreement with Planck observations as well as the $R^{1+\epsilon}$ gravity with $\epsilon\ll 1$, naturally accounting for regularization and renormalization issues of GR up to one-loop level.
 Interestingly, $R^2$ gravity was found to have negligible effects at the level of both the scalar and the tensor perturbations compared to GR, something which is in agreement with the findings in~\cite{Papanikolaou:2021uhe}.
 However, $R^{1+\epsilon}$ gravity was found to have a totally different behaviour exhibiting, in particular, an exponential growth of sub-horizon scalar perturbations during the PBH-driven eMD era making us to impose a non-linear cut-off scale $k^{-1}_\mathrm{c}$ below which perturbation theory breaks down, larger compared to the GR cut-off scale.

-This unique feature of $R^{1+\epsilon}$ gravity led inevitably to an enhanced induced GW signal on smaller frequencies compared to the frequencies where the respective GR signal peaks as well as to an enhanced GW amplitude even for very small initial PBH abundances up to the level of $10^{-14}$ .
-Furthermore, it was found that accounting for all the dominant contributions to the GW signal, the induced GW spectrum shares a universal infrared linear frequency scaling on small frequencies away from its peak, i.e. $\Omega_\mathrm{GW}\propto f$ for $f\ll f_\mathrm{peak} = k_\mathrm{c}/(2\pi)$ while at high frequencies is characterized by a peaky behaviour due to the fact that at this scale, peaks as well the first-order GW contribution due to the scalaron massive mode, being an inevitable extra degree of freedom of $f(R)$ gravity.
+This unique feature of $R^{1+\epsilon}$ gravity led inevitably to an enhanced induced GW signal on smaller frequencies compared to the frequencies where the respective GR signal peaks.
+Furthermore, it was found that accounting for all the dominant contributions to the GW signal, the induced GW spectrum shares a universal linear frequency scaling on small frequencies away from its peak, namely $\Omega_\mathrm{GW}\propto f$ for $f\ll f_\mathrm{peak} = k_\mathrm{c}/(2\pi)$, as in the case of GR, but on large frequencies close to the non-linear cut-off scale $k_\mathrm{c}$, scales as $f^{35/2}$, in contrast with the GR $f^{11/3}$ frequncy scaling.

 Our work brought together the fields of PBHs, GWs and modified gravity opening new prespectives in searching for distinctive signatures of modified gravity theories through the portals of PBHs and GWs that can make them distinguishable compared to GR.
 Notably, the exponential growth of scalar perturbations during a MD era in $R^{1+\epsilon}$ gravity is just a characteristic example of a distinctive signature for $f(R)$ gravity, which can have a significant impact for early structure formation in the early Universe~\cite{Jedamzik:2010dq,Barenboim:2013gya,Eggemeier:2020zeg} and the associated to it GW phenomenology~\cite{Dalianis:2020gup,Fernandez:2023ddy,Dalianis:2024kjr}.